Watson-Personal-Assistant/developer/_content/further-topics/slackbot-integration.md

 You can log all responses that return either a fallback response or no response from your assistant.
 The responses are written to the `/fallback_responses.csv` file.

 To enable the logging of unrecognized intents, add comma-separated fallback responses to the `FALLBACK_RESPONSES `variable in the local `.env` file.
-If you are running your slack bot on IBM Cloud, add a  VCAP environment variables.
+If you are running your slack bot on IBM Cloud, add a  VCAP environment variable.
 In the variable, match the fallback responses from your fallback skill.

 For example: